Photo by: Getty Images

 Five Terrier Skaters Lead United States to Olympic Gold Medal

-Jack Eichel, Clayton Keller, Charlie McAvoy, Jake Oettinger and Brady Tkachuk became the first Terrier men to win Olympic gold 46 years to the day after Jim Craig, Mike Eruzione, Jack O'Callahan and Dave Silk won gold in 1980.
+Jack Eichel, Clayton Keller, Charlie McAvoy, Jake Oettinger and Brady Tkachuk became the first Terrier men to win Olympic gold 46 years to the day after Jim Craig, Mike Eruzione, Jack O'Callahan and Dave Silk helped lead Team USA to its thrilling Miracle on Ice upset of the Soviet Union.
 A Terrier has been part of all three American gold medalists at the Olympics, as Dick Rodenhiser was part of the 1960 champions.

 In addition to the five skaters, the Team USA coaching staff and management group was full of Terrier alumni.
 Head coach Mike Sullivan was joined on the bench by assistant coaches John Hynes and David Quinn.
 Chris Drury and Chris Kelleher were part of the management group that helped select the team.